-For the ToNC-research agenda to be as broad and deep as it promises to be, support will have to be obtained from diverse sources.
-In particular, funding will have to come from all three divisions in the CISE Directorate at NSF, from Federal agencies other than NSF, and from forward-looking IT companies.
-This is one of the major challenges ahead for ToNC-community leaders.

-Advocacy and outreach will be important in meeting this challenge.
-The ToNC community will participate in the CS-research community's effort to increase support for computing research in general and for networking research in particular.
-The role that theory can play in improving our understanding of networked computation will be articulated in white papers, briefing slides, and popular articles.
-ToNC researchers will continue to promote our technical agenda both in our traditional forums (e.g., STOC, FOCS, SODA, and Complexity) and in forums that unite us with other communities (e.g., EC, PODC, CCS, and NetEcon).
+Now that the Network Science and Engineering (NetSE) program has been established, support for ToNC looks promising within the CISE Directorate at NSF.
+It would be highly desirable to have support from Federal agencies other than NSF and from forward-looking IT companies.
+Advocacy and outreach will be important in obtaining this type of broad support.
+ToNC researchers should continue to promote our technical agenda both in our traditional forums (e.g., STOC, FOCS, SODA, and Complexity) and in forums that unite us with other communities (e.g., EC, PODC, CCS, Crypto, SIGCOMM, and NetEcon).

-Finally, the ToNC community will coordinate and collaborate with the broader networking community, in advocacy and in research.
+Finally, the ToNC community should continue to coordinate and collaborate with the broader networking community, in advocacy and in research.
 For example, ToNC researchers can play a vital role in the Global Environment for Network Innovations [GENI] by formulating testable hypotheses about the inherent power and limitations of networks.
 The architecture-research community is currently wrestling with fundamental questions about the value, costs, and tradeoffs of various networking primitives and abstractions.
-Very similar questions must be answered in the pursuit of a rigorous Theory of Networked Computation, and GENI would present a unique opportunity to experiment with new networks that have both innovative functionality and rigorous foundations.
+Very similar questions must be answered in the pursuit of a rigorous Theory of Networked Computation, and GENI presents a unique opportunity to experiment with new networks that have both innovative functionality and rigorous foundations.